aycabta/wakwakphone/README.md

 5. Input `hostname:8989' to hostname field, hostname is machine address that is ran the CGI
 6. CGI outputs some settings!

+`scrape_wakwakphone.rb' is auto scraper that doesn't need to run any web browsers, but it's not working correctly.